Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

-\end{corollary}
+\end{corollary}}

-When $f_{\rho}\in\mathcal{F}_{D\!N\!N}$, Theorem \ref{thm:stochastic_error}, and in particular, Corollary \ref{corollary:stochastic_error}, describe the additional cost of the in-sample learned inventory policy for the out-of-sample newsvendor decision compared to the optimal oracle solution.
-It is reasonable to imagine that with more collected samples, the DNN can better learn the underlying distributional structure so that the performance gets better.
-Specifically, we notice that with a fixed DNN and given cost parameters $b$ and $h$, the stochastic error (excess risk) scales as $O(\sqrt{\log(n)/n})$.
-Meanwhile, the stochastic error bound increases with the network complexity.
-In other words, if we already know that $f_\rho\in\mathcal{F}_{D\!N\!N}$ for fixed network parameters, there is no need to further increase the network's width and depth given the available samples.
+When $f_{\rho}\in\mathcal{F}_{D\!N\!N}$, Theorem \ref{thm:stochastic_error}, and in particular, Corollary \ref{corollary:stochastic_error}, describe the additional cost of the in-sample learned inventory policy for the out-of-sample newsvendor problem compared to the optimal oracle solution.
+It is reasonable to imagine that with more collected samples, the DNN can better learn the underlying distributional structure so that its performance gets better.
+Specifically, we notice that with a fixed DNN and given cost parameters $b$ and $h$, the stochastic error (excess risk) scales in the order of $O(\sqrt{\log(n)/n})$.
+Meanwhile, the stochastic error bound increases with the network complexity. {In other words, if the target function can be exactly represented by a fixed neural network (e.g., assuming it is linear as in Example \ref{example:linear_model}), there is no need for a more complex and redundant configuration with additional width or depth.
+Of course, this assumption is not guaranteed in practice (hence referred to as the ideal case), but we will get rid of this impractical condition for the general case in the next subsection.}